SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

   inst = loader.load('conf.ini')
   server.run(inst)

-The keys which are used to create timeseries and collections inside of a driver only need to be unique within that driver, not the whole sMAP source because the keys are combined with the driver's UUID to generate their full identifier.
+The keys or paths which are used to create timeseries and collections inside of a driver only need to be unique within that driver, not the whole sMAP source because the keys are combined with the driver's UUID to generate their full identifier.

 When created from a config file, the second parameter to setup is a dict whose keys are keys from the appropriate section of the